acrolinx/acrolinx-coding-guidance/topics/checking-features.md

 Acrolinx checks content in two ways:

-* An Automated Check helps you automate your content creation workflow.
+* An automated check helps you automate your content creation workflow.
 * The Sidebar gives writers an interactive user experience in the editor where they create content.

 ---